martinellich/vaadin-jooq-template/README.md

 ## Security Configuration

-The example uses JWT authentication for a better developer experience (for example, you don't have to re-login during development).
+The example uses JWT authentication for a better developer experience (for example, you don't have to re-log in during development).
 Read more in the blog of [Matti Tahvonen](https://vaadin.com/blog/jwt-authentication-with-vaadin-flow-for-better-developer-and-user-experience).

 ## Useful links